NoorFatima-14/learnforge-support-assistant/README.md

 # LearnForge Support Assistant

-This is a prototype AI support assistant for LearnForge (an ed-tech company).
-It answers user questions using the FAQ/policy/ticket data they gave me, keeps track of multi-turn conversations, and hands off to a human when it isn't sure of the answer.
+This is a prototype AI support assistant for LearnForge.
+It answers user questions using the FAQ/policy/ticket data, keeps track of multi-turn conversations, and hands off to a human when it is not sure of the answer.

 Architecture diagram: [`architecture.md`](architecture.md)